PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 No real-model conversion was repeated because this is a straight-line owner move and dedicated runtime injection covers every callback, flag, shared-state identity, raw result, and both neighboring boundaries.

+## Unbound-input repair owner characterization

+The next prerequisite checkpoint fixes the remaining lowerer-local mapping wrapper before any larger orphan/unbound/affine group is composed.
+The wrapper calls `repair_unbound_nonconstant_inputs_with_layout_transpose(model_ir, graph_index=graph_index)`, conditionally reconciles static shapes with the returned graph index when `result.repaired > 0`, and returns exactly `repaired_unbound_nonconstant_inputs_with_layout_transpose: int(result.repaired)`.
+Its two production callers remain the primary `model_ir` path and the `fallback_ir` safety path.

+`tests/test_flatbuffer_direct_unbound_input_repair_owner.py` first locks the current lowerer behavior, then uses one strict expected failure to require a pass-module owner plus a one-return lowerer compatibility adapter.
+Sequential focused validation completed with `1 passed, 1 xfailed in 0.15s`.
+After an independent owner-aware repair to the inherited very-late dynamic-adapter AST contracts, the full affected set completed with
+`392 passed, 1 xfailed in 19.37s`; the sole expected failure is the deliberately absent pass-module owner.

+This characterization changes no production callback, graph mutation, reconciliation guard, result schema, caller, pass order, API, artifact, dependency, or TensorFlow boundary.
+No real-model conversion was run.
+The phase-result store remains exactly 128 IDs and 128 owners.